alphagov/design-patterns/patterns/progressive-disclosure.md

 ---

 This is the technique of hiding content on a page until a user interacts with it in some way.
-Examples of progressive diclosure include tooltips, expanding sections in forms and the HTML details tag.
+Examples of progressive disclosure include tooltips, expanding sections in forms and the HTML details tag.

 Done well it: